aeroteameindhoven/bluejay7/README.md

     ```
     sudo gedit .bashrc
     ```
 3. This will takes you to a new text file.
-In this text file, copy the lines below
+In this text file, copy the lines below and paste them to the end of the file
     ```
     #environment variable
     export PX4_PATH="/home/<Your home folder here>/PX4-Autopilot"